 Reimbursement requests can be submitted as soon as documentation of the payment (cleared check, ACH statement, bank statement) is available.
 However, since banks sometimes only release that documentation monthly, there can be a 1-3 month delay between incurring the expense, the availability of payment verification documentation, document submission to DCR, DCR and FHWA processing, and receiving reimbursement.

 Reimbursement requests must be submitted via email.
-You must submit a reimbursement request at least once every three months to maintain the project in active status.
+Regular reimbursements requests must be submitted maintain the project in active status.
+Specific deadlines will be provided in the grant agreement.

 Reimbursement request submissions must include: